 I once had a jury ask the judge to see my damage exhibits in a case where I had asked for over $800,000.
 We all knew what that meant: Plaintiff’s verdict.
 The judge gently chided the defense lawyer for making no offer in the case.
 I took a deep, satisfied breath with confidence that a jury verdict was imminent.

 Because of how I’m leading the story, you know what happens next.
 The jury came back with a defense verdict.

 So, I take with more than a few grains of salt any question that a jury has during deliberations.
 The Sacramento Bee reports that jurors in a wrongful death case in Sacramento asked for an adding machine that went up to ten digits.

-In spite of my story, I would still view this as a favorable sign for Plaintiffs.
+Despite my story, I would still view this as a favorable sign for the Plaintiffs.

 Post Script: It was.
 The jury award $16.5 million.
 I wish someone had asked them just why they needed an adding machine.